Why Major in Social Work?

 State Authorizations

 Please check the State Authorizations page to determine if Eastern University’s program fulfills your state credentialing requirements.
 Students who seek similar credentialing in states other than Pennsylvania are advised to contact the appropriate credentialing agency within their home state to seek information and additional guidance about credentialing in your state of residence.
-Additional state or local requirements may exist for field placements or practica in this state.
+Additional state or local requirements may exist for placements or practica in this state.
 Out-of-state student placements/practica cannot be guaranteed by the program or the College of Health and Sciences.
-Students are responsible for following all state and local requirements and regulations for their field placement/practica coursework.
+Students are responsible for following all state and local requirements and regulations for their placement/practica coursework.